ttaubert/octoblog/_posts/2018-08-16-bitslicing-with-karnaugh-maps.markdown

 timing-related side channel attacks.

-My last post [Bitslicing, An Introduction](/blog/2018/08/bitslicing-an-introduction/) showed how to convert an S-box function into thruth tables, then into a tree of multiplexers, and finally how to find the lowest possible gate count through manual optimization.
+My last post [Bitslicing, An Introduction](/blog/2018/08/bitslicing-an-introduction/) showed how to convert an S-box function into truth tables, then into a tree of multiplexers, and finally how to find the lowest possible gate count through manual optimization.

-Today's post will focus on a simpler and faster way to achieve this.
-A [Karnaugh map](https://en.wikipedia.org/wiki/Karnaugh_map) is a method of simplifying Boolean algebra expressions by taking advantage of humans' pattern-recognition capability.
+Today's post will focus on a simpler and faster method.
+[Karnaugh maps](https://en.wikipedia.org/wiki/Karnaugh_map) help simplifying Boolean algebra expressions by taking advantage of humans' pattern-recognition capability.
 In short, we'll bitslice an S-box using K-maps.

 ## A tiny S-box